 In wealthier families, all things being equal, it’s the men who have more status because they can produce scores of offspring.

-Robert Wright says this sounds all too Machiavellian to be true, but for a Darwinian, Machiavellian actually adds credibility (check The 48 Laws of Power for a book on Machiavellian social strategies).
+Robert Wright says this sounds all too Machiavellian to be true, but for a Darwinian, Machiavellian actually adds credibility.

-And if that weren’t enough, the daughter provides some chilling proofs for this all.
+And if that weren’t enough, the daughter provides some chilling proof for this all.

 Feelings, not Logic: Why You’re Not Consciously Aware